proxmox/proxmox-backup/docs/tape-backup.rst

    - Try to use the current media set.

-     This setting produce one large media set.
-While this is very space efficient (deduplication, no unused space), it can lead to long restore times, because restore jobs needs to read all tapes in the set.
+     This setting produces one large media set.
+While this is very space efficient (deduplication, no unused space), it can lead to long restore times, because restore jobs need to read all tapes in the set.

      ..
 NOTE:: Data is fully deduplicated inside a media set.
-That also means that data is randomly distributed over the tapes in the set.
-So even if you restore a single VM, this may have to read data from all tapes inside the media set.
+This also means that data is randomly distributed over the tapes in the set.
+Thus, even if you restore a single VM, data may have to be read from all tapes inside the media set.

-     Larger media sets are also more error prone, because a single damaged media makes the restore fail.
+     Larger media sets are also more error-prone, because a single damaged tape makes the restore fail.

-     Usage scenario: Mostly used with tape libraries, and you manually trigger new set creation by running a backup job with the ``--export`` option.
+     Usage scenario: Mostly used with tape libraries.
+You manually trigger new set creation by running a backup job with the ``--export`` option.